Kagescan/fangame/README.md

 # Branch : novelEngine

 this branch is the light novel engine of the game.
+Please compile the master branch,not this :P ...